philipskokoh/rclc/README.md

 To submit an entry for the leaderboard, each team must provide a link to their public GitHub repo that includes:

-  1. Code in a single [Jupyter notebook](https://jupyter.org/) used to build their model and evaluate results -- referencing the [corpus](blob/master/corpus.jsonld) from this repo
+  1. Code in a single [Jupyter notebook](https://jupyter.org/) used to build their model and evaluate results -- referencing the [corpus](blob/master/corpus.jsonld) from this repo.
-  1. Configuration which allows anyone to run the notebook on [Binder](https://mybinder.org/) (see the [docs](https://mybinder.readthedocs.io/en/latest/introduction.html#preparing-a-repository-for-binder) and a [tutorial](http://ivory.idyll.org/blog/2017-four-steps-five-minutes-binder.html))
+  1. Configuration which allows anyone to run the notebook on [Binder](https://mybinder.org/) (see the [docs](https://mybinder.readthedocs.io/en/latest/introduction.html#preparing-a-repository-for-binder) and a [tutorial](http://ivory.idyll.org/blog/2017-four-steps-five-minutes-binder.html)).
-  1. An open source license for the code, configuration, and subsequent models produced
+  1. An open source license for the code, configuration, and subsequent models produced.
-  1. A brief paper describing their approach
+  1. A brief paper describing their approach.

 In other words, all entries must be open source and the public may evaluate the results online with a single click.